 The Institute continues to provide in-service training for law enforcement officers across the State.
-Prosecutors believe this training is extremely important in helping elevate the quality of West Virginia law enforcement.
-The Institute, because of the Covid-19 virus, was unable to offer this program for law enforcement agencies in West Virginia.
+Prosecutors believe this training is extremely important in helping law enforcement understand best practices related to the quality of their work.
+204 officers took advantage of this program in 2021.